History Of Good Friday

 To those who are perishing, the preaching of the cross and following a crucified Messiah, are considered a stumbling block and foolishness.
 But to those who are saved, it is the power of God.
 (1 Corinthians 1:18-31)

-The History of Good Friday - The Best Sources
+The Best Sources for the History of Good Friday

 Nevertheless, because it is the central act of the God's justice being atoned - before our sins could be forgiven, before heaven can be opened to those who follow Jesus - all 4 gospel writers (evangelists) devote much writing to the details surrounding this great mystery of faith.